unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 \page

 ### Prone
-* A prone creature’s only movement option is to crawl, unless it stands up and thereby ends the condition.
+* A prone creature's only movement option is to crawl, unless it stands up and thereby ends the condition.
 * The creature has disadvantage on attack rolls.
 * An attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
 Otherwise, the attack roll has disadvantage.

 ### Restrained
-* A restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
+* A restrained creature's speed becomes 0, and it can't benefit from any bonus to its speed.
-* Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.
+* Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.
 * The creature has disadvantage on Dexterity saving throws.

 ### Stunned
-* A stunned creature is incapacitated (see the condition), can’t move, and can speak only falteringly.
+* A stunned creature is incapacitated (see the condition), can't move, and can speak only falteringly.
 * The creature automatically fails Strength and Dexterity saving throws.
 * Attack rolls against the creature have advantage.

 ### Unconscious
-* An unconscious creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings
+* An unconscious creature is incapacitated (see the condition), can't move or speak, and is unaware of its surroundings
-* The creature drops whatever it’s holding and falls prone.
+* The creature drops whatever it's holding and falls prone.
 * The creature automatically fails Strength and Dexterity saving throws.
 * Attack rolls against the creature have advantage.
 * Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.